-7.2.3 This current application is for the demolition of the existing barn and erection of 1 detached dwelling, hard and soft landscaping and formation of a re-wilding zone.
+8.2.1 This current application is for the demolition of the existing barn and erection of 1 detached dwelling, hard and soft landscaping and formation of a re-wilding zone.
 The proposed development would result in the provision of 1 dwelling on the site, resulting in the removal of the existing steel framed, timber clad barn and is considered would be no less sustainable in terms of its location than the extant Class Q approval.
 The extant Class Q permission (S22/1235) was approved on the 8 August 2022 and therefore the development is required to be completed by the 22 August 2025.
-This gives the Applicants less than 7 months to complete the conversion works before the existing permission expires.
-It is the Officers assessment that this time constraint weakens the weight that can be attributed to the realistic prospect of the fall-back position taking place.
+This gives the Applicants a limited amount of time to complete the conversion works before the existing permission expires.
+It is the Officers assessment that this time constraint weakens the weight that can be attributed to the realistic prospect of the Class Q fall-back position taking place.
+Notwithstanding this, the extant Full Planning Permission (S24/1822) is also now considered to be a valid fallback position that can be gives the principle of development additional weight.